zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 - Daniel Ott created the original 2D `domeAFL_FOV`, and `domeAFL_WxH` lens shaders for mental ray.

 ## Version History ##

+### Version 2.1.2 - 2016-09-17 ###

+Updated the "Arnold Domemaster3D" menu and shelf to add a 2D rendering capable "Domemaster FOV" and "LatLong" version of the shaders that render the scene in a 2D way through the center camera view on the existing stereo lens shaders.

 ### Version 2.1 - 2016-09-06 ###